How To Find A Music Video Without Knowing The Name

-- Search a hashtag – #videosfromthe90s.
+- Search a hashtag: #videosfromthe90s.

-- Exclude words – Add a ‘-‘, so ‘-female vocalists’ to filter out music videos with female singers.
+- Exclude words: Add a ‘-,‘ so ‘-female vocalists’ to filter out music videos with female singers.

-- Exact match only – Use speech marks, “You give love a bad name” to specify those words only in search.
+- Exact match only: Use speech marks, “You give love a bad name” to specify those words only in search.

-- Use relations – Use ‘related’ to find supplemental information, ‘related: Bon Jovi’.
+- Use relations: Use ‘related’ to find supplemental information, ‘related: Bon Jovi.’

-You should definitely be able to find a music video without knowing the name with those!
+You should be able to find a music video without knowing the name with any of the above tips!